| |

 to a certain depth (enriched by using transitive entailment) and, secondly, combining different elementary ontology

-matching techniques (e.g., lexical distances and vector space modelling).
+matching techniques (e.g., lexical distances and vector space modelling) by means of artificial neural networks.

 Benchmark results show a very good behaviour in terms of precision,